fmidev/react-interactive-map-demo/README.md

 ### Adjusting Map Path Rendering
 If the map does not render correctly, check the return statement in `Map.js`.
 You may need to adjust the `path` to correctly display your new SVG regions.

-## Conclusion
-After making these modifications, the application should work with your customized map, region data, and SmartMet server integration.
-Happy coding!